Hand & Wrist Care | Basal Joint Arthroplasty

 • Pain when grasping or holding items or inability to maintain a hold on something

 The most common type of basal joint surgery is called an arthroplasty.
-Arthroplasty is a procedure to remove the damaged part of a joint and replace them with artificial (man-made) parts or with your own soft tissues.
+Consequently, Arthroplasty is a procedure to remove the damaged part of a joint and replace them with artificial (man-made) parts or with your own soft tissues.

 Arthroplasty may be recommended when other medical treatments no longer relieve joint pain and disability.
 These treatments include: